MenthorTools/menthor-editor/README.md

 # IMPORTANT!

 Menthor Editor is no longer maintained.

 It has been replaced by the [OntoUML Plugin for Visual Paradigm](https://github.com/OntoUML/ontouml-vp-plugin).

-Menthor Editor features will gradually be migrated to this new solution.
+Features of the Menthor Editor will gradually be migrated to this new solution.

-If you have any questions, please post an issue at https://github.com/OntoUML/ontouml-vp-plugin/issues
+If you have any questions, please post an issue [here](https://github.com/OntoUML/ontouml-vp-plugin/issues).

 Best regards,